martiinsssssss/pml_07/README.md

 pip install -r requirements.txt
 ```
 ## Running the code
-The code structure is organized to by simply intalling all the dependencies be able to run it.
+The code structure is organized so that if all dependencies are installed, notebooks and python scripts are able to run